UTSCCSCC01/finalprojects22-cyclist/doc/sprint4/documentation.md

   - field `dashboardTasks` houses all the user's tasks, empty array if user has no tasks.

+## public async getOverdueTasks()

+- Description: store all the user's overdue tasks into `Tasks`
+- Body Parameters: None
+- Expected Response:
+  - field `Tasks` houses all the user's overdue tasks

 ## public async getAllTasks(type: string)

 - Description: query all user's tasks to field `tasks` as an array of tasks.